mpilzar/C_ADTs_HelperFunctions/README.md

-# C ADTs and Helper Functions
+# C ADTs & Helper Functions

 An ever-expanding codebase of helper functions and implementations for data structures.